This life insurance calculator will quickly help you work out how much cover you might need.

 Why choose a life insurance policy through Sainsbury’s Bank?

-- Protection by one of the UK’s largest life insurance provider, Legal & General
+- Protection by one of the UK’s largest life insurance providers, Legal & General

 - Up to £90 of Nectar points †.
 You'll receive your points within 60 days after you have paid 5 months' premiums.